Spotlight brings you the latest on our books and authors. Stay tuned for events, exclusive excerpts, videos and bonus content.

 Suitable Conversations

-We are delighted to partner with the very beautiful Sunder Nursery in New Delhi for an exciting new initiative: Suitable Conversations at Sunder Nursery.
-This will be a series of talks and conversations around books featuring a wonderful list of writers.
+We are delighted to partner with the very beautiful Sunder Nursery in New Delhi for season 4 of Suitable Conversations at Sunder Nursery, a series of talks and conversations around books featuring a wonderful list of writers.
 The events will be held on weekends and will be open to everyone.

 Season 3